Special elections in Northwest Arkansas and the River Valley

-The following is a list of contested races and issues on Tuesday's special election ballots in the Northwest Arkansas Democrat-Gazette's circulation area.
+The following is a list of contested races and issues on Tuesday's special election ballots in Boone, Johnson, Logan and Scott counties.
+There were no contested races nor ballots in Carroll, Crawford, Franklin, Newton and Sebastian counties.

 Boone County